neutrocyte/g13gui/CONTRIBUTING.md

 There are three important things to know:

-  1. You must be aware of the (LICENSE)[license] this project is licensed under, and *agree to the Contributors License Agreement*.
+  1. You must be aware of the [license](LICENSE) this project is licensed under, and *agree to the Contributors License Agreement*.
 This is common practice in all major Open Source projects.